Jonathan Ross

-Jonathan Stephen Ross OBE (born 17 November 1960) is an English broadcaster, film critic, comedian, writer, and media personality.
-He has presented television chat shows, including BBC's Friday Night with Jonathan Ross (2001–2010) and ITV's The Jonathan Ross Show (2011–present).
-For the BBC show, he won three British Academy Television Awards for Best Entertainment Performance, in 2004, 2006 and 2007.
+Jonathan Stephen Ross (born 17 November 1960) is an English broadcaster, television personality, comedian, and writer.
+He has presented television comedy chat shows, including BBC's Friday Night with Jonathan Ross (2001–2010) and ITV's The Jonathan Ross Show (2011–present).
+For the BBC show, he won three British Academy Television Awards for Best Entertainment Performance.
 Ross hosted his own radio show on BBC Radio 2 from 1999 to 2010.
 He served as film critic and presenter of the television programme Film… (1999–2010).

-Ross began his television career as a TV researcher, before debuting as a presenter for The Last Resort with Jonathan Ross (1987–1997) on Channel 4.
-His other television work includes being a panellist on the comedy sports quiz show They Think It's All Over (1999–2005), presenting the British Comedy Awards (1991–2007, 2009–2014), judging on the musical competition show The Masked Singer (2020–present) and its spin-off series The Masked Dancer (2021–2022), and competing on the reality show The Celebrity Traitors (2025).
+Ross began his television career as a TV researcher, before debuting as a presenter for the chat show The Last Resort with Jonathan Ross (1987–1988) on Channel 4.
+His other television work includes being a panellist on the comedy sports quiz show They Think It's All Over (1999–2005), presenting the British Comedy Awards (1991–2007, 2009–2014), judging on the musical competition The Masked Singer (2020–present) and its spin-off The Masked Dancer (2021–2022), and competing on the reality series The Celebrity Traitors (2025).
 In 2012, Ross received a Special Recognition award at the National Television Awards.

 In 2005, Ross was made an Officer of the Order of the British Empire (OBE) for services to broadcasting.
 In 2008, he wrote a semi-autobiographical work titled Why Do I Say These Things?, detailing some of his life experiences.
 He has also written his own comic books, Turf and America's Got Powers.

 Early life and education

 Jonathan Stephen Ross was born on 17 November 1960 in St Pancras, north London and raised in Leytonstone, east London.
 The son of John and actress Martha Ross, he has four brothers and one sister.
 He is the younger brother of journalist, television editor, and media personality Paul Ross.

 Their mother put all of her children forward for roles in television advertisements.
 Ross first appeared in a television advertisement for the breakfast cereal Kellogg's Rice Krispies in 1970, when he was 10 years old.
 He also appeared in an ad for the laundry detergent Persil.

 Ross was educated at the comprehensive schools Norlington School for Boys and Leyton County High School for Boys.
 He then studied at the Southampton College of Art and took a degree in Modern European History at the School of Slavonic and East European Studies (SSEES) in London, which today forms part of University College London.

 Ross began his adult career as a researcher on the Channel 4 show Loose Talk.
 After leaving this, he worked on various other shows before beginning another research job on Soul Train, which became Solid Soul.
-It is believed his first appearance on television was as an extra in the 1981 It Ain't Half Hot, Mum episode "The Last Roll Call".
+It is believed his first appearance on television was as an extra in the 1981 It Ain't Half Hot Mum episode "The Last Roll Call".